bradurani/footprints-tracker/README.md

     want to use something other than ulids
   - `fetchOptions`: options passed to fetch (default: `{ method: 'POST', headers:
     { 'Content-Type': 'application/json' }}`)
+  - `maxAttempts`: max number of times to attempt to deliver an event (default:
+    'unlimited')

 ## Transforming the event payload